faudio/faudio/doc/200 Signals and Processors.md

-# Signals {#Signals}
+# Signals and processors {#Signals}

 @anchor Signals
+@anchor Processors
+@anchor SignalsAndProcessors
 @tableofcontents

 A *signal* is a time-varying value, or more formally, a function of time.
 Typically the value is a number representing audio amplitude, but this need not be the case: signals may represent any time-varying value, including audio, video, image or other forms of data.
 Signals can be transformed by [processors](@ref Processors), which are functions from signals to signals.

 # Types {#SignalTypes}